-2017 Total Past due but not impaired Past due and impaired Due from related parties 97,450 97,450 -
+2017 Total Neither past due nor impaired Past duo but not impaired Past due and impaired Due from related parties 3,306,765 3,306,765 - -

 Cash and Bank balances

 Impairment on cash and cash equivalents has been measured on a 12-month expected loss basis and reflects the short maturities of the exposures.
 The Company considers that its cash and cash equivalents have low credit risk based on the external credit ratings of the counterparties.